NASA has given the go-ahead to another private crewed mission to the International Space Station (ISS).

 The agency will work with Axiom Space to find a window for the Houston-based company's second ISS mission, NASA officials said in an update Monday (Dec.
 13).
 That flight, known as Ax-2, is currently scheduled to launch from NASA's Kennedy Space Center in Florida between fall 2022 and spring 2023.

 Axiom has contracted with SpaceX to launch four crewed missions to the ISS using Crew Dragon capsules and Falcon 9 rockets.
-The first of those flights, Ax-1, is scheduled to launch on Feb.
+The first of those flights, the Ax-1 mission, is scheduled to launch on Feb.
 21, 2022.
 It will be commanded by Michael Lopez-Alegria, a former NASA astronaut who now works at Axiom.
 He will be joined by three space tourists, each of whom reportedly paid $55 million to be part of the eight-day mission.

 Photos: The first space tourists